SSolarski/customer-reviews-topic-clustering/README.md

 This repository contains all the code needed to replicate the analysis.
 The process is documented in multiple Jupyter Notebooks, detailing the steps data preprocessing, sentiment analysis, topic clustering and finally all the results.

 ### Steps to Reproduce the Results:
+1. **Environment**: Setup your environment by installing the packages from the requirements.txt file.
+Add your anyscale-api token to the .env file.

-1. **Dataset**: The dataset is available in the adidas_input folder.
+2. **Dataset**: The dataset is available in the adidas_input folder.
 The data was scraped using Instant Data Scraper on Google Chrome.
-2. **Data Preprocessing**: Run the preprocessing notebook to clean and organize the dataset.
+3. **Data Preprocessing**: Run the preprocessing notebook to clean and organize the dataset.
-3. **Sentiment Analysis**: Run the sentiment analysis notebook to estimate the sentiment for each review.
+4. **Sentiment Analysis**: Run the sentiment analysis notebook to estimate the sentiment for each review.
-4. **Topic Modeling**: Execute the BERTopic modeling notebook to identify and analyze topics.
+5. **Topic Modeling**: Execute the BERTopic modeling notebook to identify and analyze topics.
 Explore the visualizations generated in this notebook.

 ## Potential Applications